Zoom for Education: 5 Tips for Getting the Most Out of It

 With so many features constantly being added, Thompson understands why educators have trouble keeping up, and instead play it safe and stick to what he calls the “vanilla” version of Zoom.
 “You can't can't fault people for not being on top of the latest and greatest new features,” he says.

 However, Thompson advises educators to spend some time exploring the different Zoom functions.
-For educators looking for more than Zoom basics, he recommends the tutorials and other learning resources on Zoom’s website as well as Russell Stannard’s Zoom tutorials
+For educators looking for more than Zoom basics, he recommends the tutorials and other learning resources on Zoom’s website as well as Russell Stannard’s Zoom tutorials.

-Erik Ofgang is Tech & Learning's senior staff writer.
-A journalist, author and educator, his work has appeared in the Washington Post, The Atlantic, and Associated Press.
+Erik Ofgang is a Tech & Learning contributor.
+A journalist, author and educator, his work has appeared in The New York Times, the Washington Post, the Smithsonian, The Atlantic, and Associated Press.
 He currently teaches at Western Connecticut State University’s MFA program.
 While a staff writer at Connecticut Magazine he won a Society of Professional Journalism Award for his education reporting.
 He is interested in how humans learn and how technology can make that more effective.